-Program Director: Dominic J. Valentino, III, DO FCCP
+Program Director: Dominic J. Valentino III, DO FCCP, FACOI

-The transitional year residency (TYR) program at Mercy Catholic Medical Center (MCMC) is designed to provide physicians in training with a broad-based clinical experience and a well-balanced didactic curriculum.
+The Transitional Year Residency with Osteopathic Recognition (TYR) program at Mercy Catholic Medical Center (MCMC) is designed to provide physicians in training with a broad-based clinical experience and a well-balanced didactic curriculum.
 The focus is on providing a well-balanced academic and clinical experience that will allow transitional year residents to make informed decisions about their next career choice or fulfill the requirements of a specialty, the military, or a public health system.

-Residents receive training in a number of subspecialties, including radiology, ophthalmology, anesthesiology, dermatology, physical medicine and rehabilitation, neurology and emergency medicine among other disciplines.
+Residents who commonly enter our 1-year program are matched in advanced standing in a number of subspecialties, including radiology, ophthalmology, anesthesiology, radiation oncology, physical medicine and rehabilitation, neurology, and dermatology among other disciplines.